-Canon 1300D versus Canon 650D
+Canon 1300D vs 650D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 650D (labelled Canon T4i in some countries) are two digital cameras that were announced, respectively, in March 2016 and June 2012.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 650D (labelled Canon T4i in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 650D is somewhat larger (2 percent) than the Canon 1300D.
 Moreover, the 650D is markedly heavier (19 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 650D are weather-sealed.